 Months of entry

-As part of the internationally renowned Institute for Liver and Digestive Health, within the UCL Division of Medicine, we link with clinical services at University College London Hospitals (UCLH) and Royal Free Hospitals.
+As part of the internationally renowned UCL Division of Medicine (supported by the Institute of Liver and Digestive Health), we link with clinical services at University College London Hospitals (UCLH) and the Royal Free Hospital.
 Students benefit from the expertise of the many clinicians and scientists who teach on this MSc.

 UCL has a rich and varied research environment.
 Students can choose projects, which will develop research skills in clinical and public health settings with supervisors from across UCL, the London community or elsewhere.